E-learning

 Behaviorism has created a wide impact on different educational areas, such as, systems approach, computer-assisted learning, objectives etc. In Instructional Design curriculum, behavioral objectives would contain a learning task, split into distinct quantifiable tasks through analysis.

-The Cognitive Theory and Instructional Design
+The Cognitive Theory

 The Cognitivism learning theory takes a different path from the behaviorism learning theory.
 Cognitivism is a learning theory which deals with the internal mental processes of the mind and how these processes could be used to endorse effective learning.
 While in behaviorism a task is broken down into small steps and then used to shape the learner’s behavior, in Cognitivism the tasks are first analyzed and then broken down into steps.
 These bits of information are then used to enlarge learning in instructional design curriculum.
 This information is then taught from the most simple to the most complex depending on the learner’s prior schema.